Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 \subsection{Model compatible with the asymptotic conditions}

-From the discussion from Sec.~\ref{secLargeQ2}, we concluded already that the leading order dependence of the electromagnetic form factors at large $Q^2$: $G_{E0}$, $G_{M1} \propto 1/Q^4$ and $G_{E2}$, $G_{M3} \propto 1/Q^6$, is naturally reproduced with the radial wave functions (\ref{eq-psiS})--(\ref{eq-psiD1}).
+In Sec.~\ref{secLargeQ2}, we conclude that the leading-order dependence of the electromagnetic form factors at large $Q^2$: $G_{E0}$, $G_{M1} \propto 1/Q^4$ and $G_{E2}$, $G_{M3} \propto 1/Q^6$, is naturally reproduced with the radial wave functions (\ref{eq-psiS})--(\ref{eq-psiD1}).
 One can then ask if the large $Q^2$ constraint (\ref{eqGM3extra}) can also be accomplished with the same model for the radial wave functions.
 The answer is no, as demonstrated below.

 For the following discussion, it is necessary to know that $\tilde f_\Omega$ is a negative function of $Q^2$ (see Appendix~\ref{appModel}) and the signs of the overlap integrals ${\cal I}_S$ and ${\cal I}_{D1}$ defined by (\ref{eqIntS}) and (\ref{eqIntD1}).
 Based on the parametrizations discussed in the previous subsections, we assume also that the mixture coefficients $a$ and $b$ are positive, as suggested by the previous analysis (SL and ST/TL fits).